cds-snc/platform-forms-client/README.md

 # A chrome instance starts, then manually start and watch that test running
 ```

 The application also uses Jest for unit testing.
-To run the tests, run `yarn test:unit`.
+To run the tests, run `yarn test`.

 ### Notify integration